|Golden Weeping Willow – Salix alba 'Tristis'|

 Willow Catkin – Salix nigra

 Weeping Willows should be grown in full sun or very light shade and will tolerate a wide range of soil conditions, including alkaline pH.
 All willows will need initial pruning and training when young to develop a strong, central trunk with branch crotches as wide as possible.
-This will increase the longevity of the tree and help overcome the problem with brittle wood but the trees are usually still short-lived.
+This will increase the longevity of the tree and help overcome the problem with brittle wood, but the trees are usually still short-lived, rarely reaching 60 years old.

 1. USDA NRCS Plant Materials Program," Weeping Willow"